 - Transitional House Misconduct Restraining Order: Protects participants in transitional housing program or program employees or neighbors of the program site.

 - Gun Violence Restraining Order: A restraining order that prohibits someone from having any guns or ammunition.

 Regardless of whether or not a temporary restraining order is granted, please make sure the other party is properly served with your paperwork and plan to attend the future hearing date scheduled by the judge.
 The future hearing date is where the judge decides on the permanent restraining order.

 Multiple Restraining Orders

-It is not uncommon to have more than one type of Protective Order.
+It is not uncommon to have both a Criminal Protective Order and either a Civil Harassment Restraining Order; or a Domestic Violence Restraining Order; or an Elder Abuse Order; when a criminal prosecution is involved.
 A party may seek a restraining order in family law or civil even when there is a Criminal Protective Order.
 Tell the judge and the District Attorney if you have another restraining order.
 The Criminal Protective Order takes precedence over other conflicting orders.
 That means if the criminal order is different from another restraining order, it will supersede any other orders as the primary order that must be obeyed.
 FOR EXAMPLE: If the family law order allows contact and the criminal order states "no contact", then the parties are not allowed to have contact.

 Assistance by Phone, in Person or Online

 If you are in danger or need help right now, call 911.